 Alison has been awarded several scholarships, and was named Best Emerging Visual Artist in Creative Loafing’s Best of Atlanta 2013.
 Although she is based in Atlanta, she has painted murals in various places across the globe including Nicoya, Costa Rica, and Kefalonia, Greece, and several various towns throughout North Carolina.
 She has exhibited in the Georgia State Capitol, Kibbee Gallery, Mason Murer Gallery, Eyedrum, MOCA GA, and MINT Gallery, and she has been included in several art showcases in Atlanta, including the 2013-15 and 2017-18 Hambidge Art Auction and Performance Gala.

 In addition to maintaining an ongoing studio practice, Alison works on both public and commercial-based art projects.
-She recently completed the Hatch Public Art Training Intensive with C4 Atlanta, and plans to combine what she’s learned with her passion for mural painting to delve further into the realm of community-based public art.
+She completed the Hatch Public Art Training Intensive with C4 Atlanta in 2017, and plans to combine what she’s learned with her passion for mural painting to delve further into the realm of community-based public art.
 In addition to continuing her pursuit of public mural projects, Alison’s current plans include a residency at the Blue Heron Nature Preserve in Buckhead, where she will focus on her studio practice and have her first solo show in the Fall of 2020.

 My work is all about balance.
 I seek the happy place between business and pleasure, craft and technology, tradition and progress.
 Visually, my work resonates with a harmony between beauty and conception, and graphic and painterly, using organic elements juxtaposed with geometry, symmetry, and bright colors.
 Healing is a central theme in my work, as well as nature and its relationship to spirituality and the human body.